 Average Salary: $73,454

-Though one of the highest-paid nurses careers, nurse navigators may not need a bachelor’s degree in nursing to become gainfully employed.
-Sometimes, an associate degree in nursing, or ADN credential, may be sufficient.
-Still, these types of registered nurses must be licensed and have several years of experience in the healthcare field to be eligible for navigator roles.
+The nurse navigator position represents one of the highest-paid nurses’ careers.
+Even so, these nurses may not need a bachelor’s degree to become gainfully employed.
+Sometimes, an associate degree in nursing, or ADN credential, may be enough.
+Still, these registered nurses must be licensed to qualify for nurse navigator roles.
+They must also have several years of experience in the healthcare field.

-In addition to these educational and professional requirements, nurse navigators need a special combination of skills.
-Specifically, they must have a firm understanding of medical conditions and healthcare principles as well as the ability to communicate this understanding to their patients.
-Clearly, not all nurses have the potential to work in this specialized role, but those who do will be well compensated.
+Besides these educational and professional requirements, nurse navigators need a special combination of skills.
+Specifically, they must have a firm understanding of medical conditions and healthcare principles.
+They must also have the ability to communicate this understanding to their patients.
+Clearly, not all nurses have the potential to work in this specialized role.
+But those who do will be well compensated.

 Average Salary: $73,847

-While not a typical high-paying nursing career, the role of a utilization review nurse is one that is indispensable to the healthcare industry.
-These medical professionals are responsible for ensuring that the medical treatments provided to patients are necessary and appropriate, based on each individual’s symptoms, condition, and insurance coverage.
-In essence, their job is to confirm that a hospital or other healthcare facility’s resources are being allocated responsibly.
+A utilization review nurse is not a typical high-pay nursing career.
+Yet, the role of a utilization review nurse is indispensable to the healthcare industry.
+These professionals ensure that the medical treatments provided to patients are necessary and appropriate.
+They make these decisions based on each individual’s symptoms, condition, and insurance coverage.
+This is to confirm that a hospital or other healthcare facility’s resources and healthcare services are being allocated responsibly.

 Though not required, a bachelor of science in nursing, or BSN, is often preferred by potential employers.
-Other requirements for work as a utilization review nurse include an official RN license and prior experience working as a registered nurse.
-Certain industry certifications may also be requested such as those from the American Board of Quality Assurance and Utilization Review Physicians.
+A utilization review nurse must also have an official RN license and prior experience working as a registered nurse.
+Specific industry certifications may also be requested.
+Most utilization review nurses are credentialed by the American Board of Quality Assurance and Utilization Review Physicians.